-This movement began in 2016 to replace the Millennium Development Goals.
-These goals are much broader and tackle the causes of poverty.
-The first goal is to end poverty in all its forms.
-This is a very ambitious goal.
-Many of the goals relate to ending poverty.
-Goal 15 is to "Sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss".
-Countries will work together to reach the goals by 2030.
+- ✓ Began in 2016 to replace the Millennium Development Goals. - ✓ The first goal is to end poverty in all its forms.
+This is a very ambitious goal. - ✓ Goal 15 is to "Sustainably manage forests, combat desertification, halt and reverse land degradation, and halt biodiversity loss". - ✓ Countries will work together to reach the goals by 2030.